Click here to read this column written by Rod Turner for Forbes.

-In the U.S., there has been a period of wishful thinking among some ICO entrepreneurs, who have charged forward with ICO plans that assumed the SEC would allow a relaxed playing field -- and some U.S. ICOs have taken place that were made based on these optimistic assumptions.
+In the U.S., there has been a period of wishful thinking among some ICO entrepreneurs, who have charged forward with ICO plans that assumed the SEC would allow an open playing field -- and some U.S. ICOs have taken place that was made based on these optimistic assumptions.

 This step by the SEC was helpful because it removed the uncertainty many were feeling.
 But of course, this new context places U.S. ICO entrepreneurs in a challenging situation.
 The ambient expectation about ICOs is that they are simple, low cost, and can be completed in weeks while raising large amounts of capital easily.

 Those expectations are difficult to reconcile with the need to slow down and wrestle with existing securities rules and regulations, and the confusion and expense that come from learning about them and complying with them.

 So when a U.S. entrepreneur reaches the conclusion that their ICO must comply with one or other U.S. securities regulations and accepts that there will be a significant cost, plus time and effort involved, what approach will work best?
 This is where I see some good potential.

 SEC-compliant ICOs also known as Security Token Offerings (STOs)

 - Reg A+ allows investors worldwide, of any wealth level, to participate – providing very democratic access to capital -- which is one of the mainstays of ICOs.

 - STOs use a White Paper to describe their offering in an informal manner.
 The Reg A+ equivalent is the Offering Circular, which is far more specific and detailed, and complements and expands on the usual white paper.